-This prospectus contains forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act of 1934.
-Forward-looking statements provide our current expectations or forecasts of future events.
-Forward-looking statements include statements about our expectations, beliefs, plans, objectives, intentions, assumptions and other statements that are not historical facts.
-The words "anticipates," "believe," "continue," "could," "estimate," "expect," "intends," "may," "might," "plan," "possible," "potential," "predicts," "project," "should," "will," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
-There can be no assurance the future developments affecting us will be those that we have anticipated.
-These forward-looking statements involve a number of risks, uncertainties (some of which are beyond our control) or other assumptions that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements.
-Forward-looking statements in this prospectus may include, but are not limited to, statements about:
+All statements included in this Annual Report on Form 10-K ("Annual Report"), other than statements or characterizations of historical fact, are forward-looking statements.
+These "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, are based on our current expectations, estimates and projections about our industry, management's beliefs, and certain assumptions made by us, all of which are subject to change.
+Forward-looking statements can often be identified by words such as "anticipates," "expects," "intends," "plans," "predicts," "believes," "seeks," "estimates," "may," "will," "should," "would," "could," "potential," "continue," "ongoing," similar expressions, and variations or negatives of these words.
+These statements appear in a number of places in this Form 10-K and include statements regarding the intent, belief or current expectations of Eos Energy Enterprises Inc. These forward-looking statements involve a number of risks, uncertainties (some of which are beyond our control) or other assumptions that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements.
+Forward-looking statements in this Form 10-K may include, but are not limited to, statements about:

-- the ability to maintain the listing of our common stock on Nasdaq; - our ability to raise financing in the future; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - our public securities' potential liquidity and trading; - changes adversely affecting the business in which we are engaged; - unfavorable conditions or disruptions in the capital and credit markets; - our ability to forecast trends accurately; - our ability to generate cash, service indebtedness and incur additional indebtedness; - our ability to develop efficient manufacturing processes to scale and to forecast related costs and efficiencies accurately; - restrictive covenants that may limit our business and our ability to engage in certain corporate and financial transactions; - our ability to obtain capital on commercially reasonable terms; - fluctuations in our revenue and operating results; - competition from existing or new competitors; - risks associated with security breaches in our information technology systems; - risks related to legal proceedings or claims, including liability claims; - risks related to labor disputes; - risks associated with changes in federal, state, or local laws; - risks associated with potential costs of regulatory compliance; - risks associated with changes to U.S. trade policies; - risks resulting from the impact of global pandemics, including the novel coronavirus, COVID-19; - general economic conditions; and - other factors detailed under the section entitled "Risk Factors" herein.
+- the ability to maintain the listing of our common stock on Nasdaq; - our ability to raise financing in the future; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - our public securities' potential liquidity and trading; - changes adversely affecting the business in which we are engaged; - unfavorable conditions or disruptions in the capital and credit markets; - our ability to forecast trends accurately; - our ability to generate cash, service indebtedness and incur additional indebtedness; - our ability to develop efficient manufacturing processes to scale and to forecast related costs and efficiencies accurately; - restrictive covenants that may limit our business and our ability to engage in certain corporate and financial transactions; - our ability to obtain capital on commercially reasonable terms; - fluctuations in our revenue and operating results; - competition from existing or new competitors;

+- risks associated with security breaches in our information technology systems; - risks related to legal proceedings or claims, including liability claims; - risks related to labor disputes; - risks associated with changes in federal, state, or local laws; - risks associated with potential costs of regulatory compliance; - risks associated with changes to U.S. trade policies; - risks resulting from the impact of global pandemics, including the novel coronavirus, Covid-19; - · general economic conditions; and - other factors detailed under the section entitled "Risk Factors" herein.